United Nations Climate Change Conference: 2012: COP 18/CMP 8, Doha, Qatar

 The conference made little progress towards the funding of the Green Climate Fund.

 Russia, Belarus and Ukraine objected at the end of the session, as they had a right to under the session's rules.
 In closing the conference, the President said that he would note these objections in his final report.

 2013: COP 19/CMP 9, Warsaw, Poland

 COP 19 was the 19th yearly session of the Conference of the Parties (COP) to the 1992 United Nations Framework Convention on Climate Change (UNFCCC) and the 9th session of the Meeting of the Parties (CMP) to the 1997 Kyoto Protocol (the protocol having been developed under the UNFCCC's charter).
 The conference was held in Warsaw, Poland from 11 to 23 November 2013.
-The most prominent result was the adoption of the Warsaw Framework for REDD-plus.
+The most prominent result was the adoption of the Warsaw Framework on REDD-plus.

 The Conference also established the Warsaw International Mechanism (WIM) for Loss and Damage associated with Climate Change Impacts (Loss and Damage Mechanism), to address loss and damage associated with impacts of climate change.
 This included extreme events and slow onset events, in developing countries that are particularly vulnerable to the adverse effects of climate change.